Vishnuuuuuu/solv-final/README.md

 # Legal Firm Blog Management System

-A comprehensive blogging and article management system built with Next.js 14 and Supabase for SOLV Legal Firm.
+A comprehensive blogging and article management system built with Next.js 14 and Supabase for Solv.

 ## Features